Exceptional — 92/100 (Technical: 90 | Build: 88 | Value: 95 | Versatility: 96)

 Technical performance: transparent where it counts

-The Ultra’s central technical claim is straightforward: it uses an ESS ES9038Q2M DAC and a low-noise implementation good enough to behave like a transparent digital preamp.
-The independent lab data largely confirms that claim.
-At 2 Vrms output, 119 dB A-weighted SNR and 0.00019% THD+N put the line output firmly in “do not worry about it” territory.
-Channel tracking measured at 0.011 dB across volume positions, which is effectively perfect in normal use and far better than many analog volume controls at low levels.
+The Ultra’s central technical claim is straightforward: an ESS ES9038Q2M DAC with a low-noise implementation good enough to behave as a transparent digital preamp.
+The independent lab data confirms that claim.
+At 2 Vrms output, 119 dB A-weighted SNR and 0.00019% THD+N put the line output in “do not worry about it” territory.
+Channel tracking measured at 0.011 dB across volume positions — effectively perfect and far better than many analog volume controls at low levels.

 That matters because the Ultra is a preamp as much as a streamer.
-If you are feeding powered speakers, a power amplifier, or an integrated amplifier with a fixed input, volume control quality is not a footnote.
-Poor channel tracking can skew the stereo image at late-night levels.
-The WiiM’s digital-domain control avoids that problem.
+Poor channel tracking can skew the stereo image at late-night levels; the WiiM’s digital-domain control avoids that problem.

-The analog inputs need more context.
-The Ultra digitizes incoming analog signals so it can apply volume, EQ, room correction, and bass management.
-That is the right design if you want one box to manage a modern system.
-It is the wrong design if your goal is a purely analog turntable chain.
-Measurement notes also indicate the line ADC clips around 2.15 Vrms, so unusually hot line-level sources should be treated carefully.
+The analog inputs need context.
+The Ultra digitizes incoming analog signals for volume, EQ, room correction, and bass management — the right design for a modern system hub, the wrong design for a purely analog turntable chain.
+The line ADC clips around 2.15 Vrms, so unusually hot sources need care.
+The phono and headphone stages are useful utilities: manufacturer documentation specifies MM/MC gain and RIAA accuracy within ±0.5 dB from 20 Hz to 20 kHz.
+The headphone output measured cleanly, but headphone-first buyers should still consider a dedicated amplifier.

 Build & usability: the touchscreen earns its keep

-The limitations are specific.
-The screen does not fully replace the WiiM Home app for browsing every streaming library.
-USB storage and USB audio output are supported, but USB computer-audio input is not.
-HDMI ARC supports stereo PCM and Dolby Digital, not DTS.
-And again: no AirPlay 2.
+The limitations are specific: USB computer-audio input is not supported; HDMI ARC handles stereo PCM and Dolby Digital, not DTS; and no AirPlay 2.
 If your household lives inside Apple Music and AirPlay groups, this is the feature omission that may decide the purchase.

 Sound character: clean, agile, and system-dependent

-Listening-oriented evaluations describe the Ultra as crisp, clear, balanced, and lively rather than warm, thick, or romantic.
-That makes sense given the measurement profile.
-The DAC/line output is not trying to add bloom.
-It is trying to get out of the way while the DSP, EQ, room correction, speakers, and amplifier shape the system.
+Listening-oriented evaluations describe the Ultra as crisp, clear, balanced, and lively rather than warm or romantic.
+The DAC/line output is not trying to add bloom — it gets out of the way while the DSP, EQ, room correction, speakers, and amplifier shape the system.

 On Massive Attack’s Teardrop, that means the low synth pulse should land with definition rather than extra warmth, provided the downstream amp and speakers can deliver it.
 The Ultra’s value is not that it makes a small speaker sound like a floorstander; it is that the subwoofer output and bass management give you a clean path to add a real sub without guesswork.
 With compact actives or small passive speakers, that may matter more than another half-percent of audiophile DAC mystique.

 On Nick Cave & The Bad Seeds’ Skeleton Tree, the Ultra’s job is to preserve vocal texture and ambient decay without drawing attention to itself.
-Professional listening impressions suggest it succeeds here: clear, balanced, and agile.
-The caveat is that some evaluations still prefer the Cambridge Audio MXN10 for fine detail and dynamic nuance when the comparison is restricted to pure streaming sound quality.
-That is the trade: the Cambridge is the simpler audiophile streamer; the WiiM is the more complete system brain.
+The caveat is that some evaluations still prefer the MXN10 for fine detail when the comparison is restricted to pure streaming sound quality.
+The trade: Cambridge is the simpler audiophile streamer; the WiiM is the more complete system brain.

-For Daft Punk’s Giorgio by Moroder, the Ultra’s appeal is architectural.
-The track moves from spoken voice to layered synths, live drums, and dense production.
-A streamer/preamp that can feed a sub, maintain clean channel balance, and avoid audible DAC artifacts gives the rest of the system room to show off.
+For Daft Punk’s Giorgio by Moroder, the Ultra’s appeal is architectural — a streamer/preamp that can feed a sub, maintain clean channel balance, and avoid audible DAC artifacts gives the rest of the system room to show off.
 The Ultra does not need a “house sound” to be valuable.
 Its sound-first virtue is competence.

 | Buy if… | Skip if… | Consider instead if… |